refractproject/refract-spec/refract-spec.md

 - `meta` (enum)

     The `meta` property is a reserved object for Refract-specific values.
+When `meta` is an object, it MAY contain elements itself.
+The element definition SHOULD be used when interacting with `meta` and its properites and values.

   - Members
       - (object)